apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 > the [Test Plans](../test-plans/index.md) page.

-If we look at the Test Plan itself you should find that as you might expect for a "hello, world!" example. there isn't a lot in there:
+If we look at the Test Plan itself you should find that as you might expect for a "hello, world!" example there isn't a lot in there:

 ```yaml
 {{ #include ../../../example-test-plans/hello-world/test-plan.yaml }}